SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         Try executing the commands that are outputted to look at both the status and the progress of your job.

-    4. In addition, you can also visit the `Custom Jobs` tab in `training` part of Vertex AI
+    4. In addition, you can also visit the `Custom Jobs` tab in the `training` part of Vertex AI.

         <figure markdown>
         ![Image](../figures/gcp_vertex_job.PNG){ width="800"  }
         </figure>

-        You will need to select the specific region that you submitted your job to see the job.
+        You will need to select the specific region that you submitted your job to in order to see the job.

     5. During custom training, we do not necessarily need to use `dvc` for downloading our data.
 A more efficient way is to use cloud storage as a
         [mounted file system](https://cloud.google.com/vertex-ai/docs/training/cloud-storage-file-system).
         This allows us to access data directly from the cloud storage without having to download it first.
-All our training jobs are automatically mounted a `gcs` folder in the root directory.
+All our training jobs are automatically mounted to a `gcs` folder in the root directory.
 Try to access the data from your training script:

         ```python